-However, if a period of temporary absence is taken by the Student, the course has to be completed within a maximum of 2 years from the programme start date.
-Progression to a Masters Degree is possible by undertaking further modules within the MSc Advanced Clinical Practice programme.
+However, if a period of temporary absence is taken by the student, the course must be completed within a maximum of 2 years from the programme start date.
+Progression to a master's degree is possible by undertaking further modules within the MSc Advanced Clinical Practice programme.